-Students in the bilingual program learn the content of the Australian Curriculum through Italian language.
-Italian is taught using a Content Language Integrated Learning approach and refers to teaching subjects such as science, history and geography to students through a foreign language.
+Students in the bilingual program learn part of the content of the Australian Curriculum through the Italian language.
+Italian is taught using the Content Language Integrated Learning (CLIL) pedagogy.
+Subjects such as Italian Literacy, Science, Geography and Mathematics are taught through Italian.

-Teachers use a variety of strategies and techniques such as visual cues and body gestures to model and repeat Italian language for students.
-This is to assist students as they acquire new structures and vocabulary for the development of language skills such as accuracy and fluency.
+Teachers use a variety of strategies and techniques such as visual cues, repetition and body gestures to model and teach the Italian language to students.
+This is to assist students as they acquire new structures and vocabulary for the development of language skills.

 Can students enrol in any year level without previous knowledge of Italian?